Maury County, Tennessee: History

-Columbia Race Riot of 1946
+Columbia race riot of 1946

 On the night of February 26–27, 1946, a disturbance known as the "Columbia Race Riot" took place in Columbia, the county seat.
 The national press called it the first "major racial confrontation" after the Second World War.
 It marked a new spirit of resistance by African-American veterans and others following their participation in World War II, which they believed had earned them their full rights as citizens, despite Jim Crow laws.

 James Stephenson, an African-American Navy veteran, was with his mother at a store, where she learned that a radio she had left for repair had been sold.
 When she complained, the white repair apprentice, Billy Fleming, struck her.
 Stephenson had been a welterweight on the Navy boxing team and retaliated by hitting Fleming, who broke a window.
 Both Stephenson and his mother were arrested, and Fleming's father convinced the sheriff to charge them with attempted murder.
 When whites learned that Fleming had gone to a hospital for treatment, a mob gathered.
-There was risk that the Stephensons would be lynched.
+A risk arose that the Stephensons would be lynched.

 Julius Blair, a 76-year-old black store owner, arranged to have the Stephensons released to his custody.
 He drove them out of town for their protection.
-When the mob did not disperse, about one hundred African-American men began to patrol their neighborhood, located south of the courthouse square, determined to resist.
+When the mob did not disperse, about 100 African-American men began to patrol their neighborhood, located south of the courthouse square, determined to resist.
 Four police officers were shot and wounded when they entered "Mink Slide", the name given to the African-American business district, also known as "The Bottom".
 Following the attack on the police, the city government requested state troopers, who were sent and soon outnumbered the black patrollers.
 The state troopers began ransacking black businesses and rounding up African Americans.
 They cut phone service to Mink Slide, but the owner of a funeral home managed to call Nashville and ask for help from the NAACP.
-The county jail was soon overcrowded with black "suspects."
+The county jail was soon overcrowded with black "suspects".
 Police questioned them for days without counsel.
 Two black men were killed and one wounded, allegedly while "trying to escape" during a transfer.
 About 25 black men were eventually charged with rioting and attempted murder.

 The NAACP sent Thurgood Marshall as the lead attorney to defend Stephenson and the other defendants.
 He gained a change of venue, but only to another small town, where trials took place throughout the summer of 1946.
 Marshall was assisted by two local attorneys, Zephaniah Alexander Looby, originally from the British West Indies, and Maurice Weaver, a white activist from Nashville.
-Marshall was also preparing litigation for education and voting rights cases.
+Marshall was also preparing litigation for education and voting-rights cases.

 Marshall gained acquittals for 23 of the black defendants, even with an all-white jury.
 At the last murder trials in November 1946, Marshall won also acquittal for Rooster Bill Pillow, and a reduction in the sentence of Papa Kennedy, allowing him to go free on bail.